 Between September 1996 and March 2001, the independent distributor notes, entered into in connection with the purchase of the distributors' territories (the "distributor notes"), were made directly between the distributor and a third party financial institution.
 In March 2001, the company purchased the aggregate outstanding distributor note balance of \$77.6 million from the third party financial institution.
 The purchase price of the distributor note balance represented the notional and fair value of the notes at the purchase date.
-Accordingly, beginning at that time, the company has provided direct financing to independent distributors for the purchase of the distributors' territories and records the notes receivable on the consolidated balance sheet.
+Since that time, the company has provided direct financing to independent distributors for the purchase of the distributors' territories and records the notes receivable on the consolidated balance sheet.
 The territories are financed over ten years bearing an interest rate of 12%.
-During fiscal 2006, fiscal 2005 and fiscal 2004, \$9.7 million, \$9.5 million and \$9.5 million, respectively, were recorded as interest income relating to the distributor notes.
+During fiscal 2007, fiscal 2006 and fiscal 2005, \$11.2 million, \$9.7 million and \$9.5 million, respectively, were recorded as interest income relating to the distributor notes.
 The distributor notes are collateralized by the independent distributors' territories.
-At December 30, 2006 and December 31, 2005, the outstanding balance of the distributor notes was \$84.3 million and \$79.3 million, respectively, of which the current portion of \$9.8 million and \$9.0 million, respectively, is recorded in accounts and notes receivable, net.
-At December 30, 2006 and December 31, 2005, the company has evaluated the collectibility of the distributor notes and determined that a reserve is not necessary.
+At December 29, 2007 and December 30, 2006, the outstanding balance of the distributor notes was \$99.5 million and \$84.3 million, respectively, of which the current portion of \$11.0 million and \$9.8 million, respectively, is recorded in accounts and notes receivable, net.
+This increase was primarily due to the sale in fiscal 2007 of territories acquired in the 2006 Derst acquisition.
+At December 29, 2007 and December 30, 2006, the company has evaluated the collectibility of the distributor notes and determined that a reserve is not necessary.
 Payments on these distributor notes are collected by the company weekly in the distributor settlement process.